afbayonac/TinyFrame/README.md

 # tiny-frame
-implmentation the RFC1662 for arduino
+implementacion the RFC1662 for arduino